Your December Horoscope Is Here — & It’s Starting Off With A Whirlwind

 Taurus Sun & Rising:

 December starts with a mirror held up to your self-worth.
-The Gemini Full Moon on December 4th illuminates your money, value systems, and energetic exchange.
+The Gemini Full Moon on December 5th illuminates your money, value systems, and energetic exchange.
 If you’ve been undercharging, over-giving, or stuck in a pattern of “I’ll receive after I prove myself,” this lunation cracks something open.
-It’s not just about finances, it’s about where your time, presence, and power have been leaking without you noticing.
-Something from the last six months might culminate now: a contract wrapping, a debt paid off, or a realization that you’re finally done tolerating breadcrumbs.
+It’s not just about finances; it’s about where your time, presence, and power have been leaking without you noticing.
+Something from the last six months might culminate now: a contract wrapping, a debt paid off, or a realisation that you’re finally done tolerating breadcrumbs.
 But with Mercury still in Scorpio (aka your relationship zone), keep communication grounded.
-You don’t have to perform your boundaries — just honor them.
+You don’t have to perform your boundaries — just honour them.

 AdvertisementADVERTISEMENT